solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 - **Prompt Template**: the natural language query or command that will be sent to the LLM
 - **Configuration object**: contains the settings and options for the semantic function, such as the service that it should use, the parameters it should expect, and the description of what the function does.

-The simplest way to get started is by using the kernel’s `create_semantic_function` method, which accepts fixed arguments such as `temperature` and `max_tokens` which are usually required by LLMs and uses these to build a config for us.
+The simplest way to get started is by using the kernel's `create_semantic_function` method, which accepts fixed arguments such as `temperature` and `max_tokens` which are usually required by LLMs and uses these to build a config for us.

 For example: